Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Introduction

 The novelty of the paper is twofold.
 We propose a new model that combines a classical size distribution and a Pareto-type tail, yet remains unsupervised.
 This implies that, unlike most proposals in the literature, there is no threshold between the two distributions, whose estimation is typically difficult.
 In a second step we develop an EM algorithm for MLE, which is computationally cheaper than the computer-intensive approaches often necessary in similar setups.
 All in all, the model is flexible and easy to interpret, while the estimation procedure is reliable and reasonably fast.

 The rest of the paper is organized as follows.
-In Section \ref{sec:back} we give some background about the problem of modeling skewed non-negative data; in Section \ref{sec:lognGPD} we introduce the static lognormal-GPD distribution and detail the EM algorithm; in Section \ref{sec:sim} we illustrate the outcomes of simulation experiments in correctly- and mis-specified setups; in Section \ref{sec:emp} we fit the model to automobile claims data.
+In Section \ref{sec:back} we give some background about the problem of modeling non-negative data; in Section \ref{sec:lognGPD} we introduce the static lognormal-GPD mixture and detail the EM algorithm; in Section \ref{sec:sim} we illustrate the outcomes of simulation experiments, both in correctly- and mis-specified setups, and discuss some computational issues; in Section \ref{sec:emp} we fit the model to automobile claims data.
 Finally, in Section \ref{sec:concl} we discuss the results and conclude.